alienanietka/awojnar/group/index.md

       exploring their implications for both fundamental physics and astrophysical phenomena.
 His expertise lies primarily in scalar-tensor theories of gravity, studied through both the <strong>metric and Palatini formalisms</strong>.
       A key area of his work examines how these theories behave under Weyl transformations of the metric tensor and independent transformations of the linear connection.
-Kozak has delved into the mathematical and physical equivalence of different conformal frames within the Palatini approach and is currently extending <strong>Horndeski’s theories into the metric-affine framework</strong> to analyze their properties under conformal changes.
+Aleksander has delved into the mathematical and physical equivalence of different conformal frames within the Palatini approach and is currently extending <strong>Horndeski’s theories into the metric-affine framework</strong> to analyze their properties under conformal changes.
     </p>
     <p style="font-family: 'Georgia', serif; font-size: 1.1em; color: #555;">
       Another significant aspect of Aleksander’s research involves the minisuperspace formulation of
       <strong>scalar-tensor gravity</strong> in cosmology.
 He has investigated scenarios where a dynamic scalar field drives the
       accelerated expansion of the Universe at late times.
-Together with Andrzej Borowiec, he demonstrated how
+Together with <strong><a href="https://inspirehep.net/authors/1015739?ui-citation-summary=true" target="_blank" style="color: #1e90ff; text-decoration: none; font-weight: bold;">Andrzej Borowiec</a></strong>, he demonstrated how
       <strong>observables in such theories can be expressed in terms of conformal invariants</strong>, simplifying the framework and
       enabling more efficient identification of integrals of motion.
 Their ongoing research focuses on spherically symmetric metrics within this formalism.